This award recognizes an outstanding “A” research paper (PAE, SYPA, etc.) whose analysis of an organization or topic is focused on women or gender.

 Faculty advisers should submit papers to Danielle Boudrow at firstname.lastname@example.org.
 Please include "Nomination for Jane Mansbridge Research Award" in the subject line of your email.
 The Jane Mansbridge Research Award will be presented on Class Day.
 Nominations are due by 12:00pm on Tuesday, May 9, 2017.

-2016: Tania Del Rio, "Gender Equality in the Mexican Foreign Service"; and Caitlin Ryan and Deena Zeplowitz, "Partnerships in Investigating Sex Trafficking: Bridging Gaps to Support Survivors"
+2016: Tania Del Rio, "Gender Equality in the Mexican Foreign Service"; Caitlin Ryan and Deena Zeplowitz, "Partnerships in Investigating Sex Trafficking: Bridging Gaps to Support Survivors"

-2015 - Anne Martin Connell and Hannah Winnick, “Inclusive Security in Israeli-Palestinian Negotiations: An analysis of UNSCR 1325 as a tool to strengthen women’s participation”; and Susanne Schwarz, "Of Monsters and Men: Addressing Rape Culture in U.S. News Reporting”
+2015 - Anne Martin Connell and Hannah Winnick, “Inclusive Security in Israeli-Palestinian Negotiations: An analysis of UNSCR 1325 as a tool to strengthen women’s participation”; Susanne Schwarz, "Of Monsters and Men: Addressing Rape Culture in U.S. News Reporting”

 2014 - Alexandra van Geen, "Risk in the Background: How Men and Women Respond"

 2013 - Laura McGorman, "Crossing Over to a Male-Dominated Sector: The Effects of Exposure, Role Models, and Information on Ugandan Female Entrepreneur’s Industry Choices"

 2012 - Emily Polak, "Availability, Accessibility and Awareness: Heath Care for the Women of Seattle’s Tent City"